 Survey of Law Firm Economics ALM

-Data derived from anonymous invoices from nearly 6,000 law firms.
-Data available includes law firm size, geography, industry, matter type, and timekeeper level.
+Data derived from invoices from nearly 8,000 law firms.
+Data available includes law firm size, location, matter type, and timekeeper level.
 Counsel Benchmarking is an additional product that can be added to your Lexis Advance account.
 Librarians at Jenkins currently cannot create a report using Counsel Benchmarking.